 1971-S Proof Eisenhower Dollar - Peg Leg "R"

 The rarer variety of the San Francisco minted 1971 Eisenhower proof dollar does not have the serifs at the bottom of the vertical leg on the "R" in LIBERTY.
 Some researchers believe that this variety was caused by over polishing the proof die (a.k.a. die abrasion).
-Others believe that it was a change in the hub that created the master die.
+Others think that it was a change in the coin hub that created the master die.
+Regardless of the cause of this die variety, it is a rare coin and carries a premium over and above common strikes.

-- Ike Peg Legs FAQ from The Ike Group
+Read More: Ike Peg Legs FAQ from The Ike Group.

 03 of 07